 Child & Youth Bereavement

 Grief is a natural reaction to loss.
-It is the normal process that occurs after a person has experienced the death of a family member or friend.
-Children express grief and loss differently from teens and adults, and may have many different responses including issues arising in academic, behavioral, emotional, social and physical areas of the child’s world.
-The type of support that children receive during their bereavement can impact their health, social relationships and future success in school.
+It is the normal process that occurs after a person has experienced the death of someone significant in their life.
+Children and teens express loss differently from adults, and may have many different responses.
+Children and teens may be affected academically, behaviourally, emotionally, socially and physically.
+The type of support that children and teens receive during their bereavement can impact their health and well-being, social relationships and future success in school.

 Our Guiding Principles